MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-debugging-tables.md

 -   In a production enviroment, administrators and support can run a table directly from the client by simply modifying the URL.

--   In the development environment, in addition to running a table table directly from the client, developers can launch a table automatically when they publish/debug an AL project in Visual Studio.
+-   In a development environment, in addition to running a table table directly from the client, developers can launch a table automatically when they publish/debug an AL project in Visual Studio.

 > [!NOTE]
 > In the client, the table is read-only, so modifications cannot be made.